 The chronic fatigue service was opened in early 2005 under the leadership of Dr Amolak Bansal, consultant immunologist at St Helier Hospital.
 The service was part of the department of health chronic fatigue clinical network collaborative to introduce services for individuals with chronic fatigue syndrome where none existed.

 From March 2014, the chronic fatigue service will be located in the main Outpatient area within Sutton Hospital.
 If you are visiting us, please report to the main reception at Sutton Hospital and they will direct you accordingly.

 Please check your appointment letter carefully.
 Dr Bansal's clinics take place at St Helier Hospital.

 As there is currently no cure for chronic fatigue syndrome, treatment is presently based on the management of symptoms to improve function and quality of life.

 Management of symptoms will not necessarily take the symptoms away; however, there is evidence which supports a significant reduction in symptoms with improved quality of life through the implementation of lifestyle management strategies.
 We use a combined bio-psycho-social and cognitive behavioural therapy model in teaching patients to manage their symptoms.

 We provide one-to-one consultations to patients, lifestyle management and education groups.

-Our section on this website is designed for patients being seen in the service to enable them to access information sheets and other resources mentioned in our clinics and groups programmes.
+This secton is designed for patients being seen in the service to enable them to access information sheets and other resources mentioned in our clinics and groups programmes.